 Many business owners whose companies offer fringe benefits ask, “Can I participate in my organization's fringe benefits programs?”

 Understanding how fringe benefits work for business owners can be challenging.
-While fringe benefits are primarily designed for your employees, there are cases where business owners can participate.
-This is dependent on your tax filing status, the type of organization you own, and the individual fringe benefits you offer.
+While fringe benefit programs are primarily designed for your employees, there are cases where business owners can participate.
+This depends on your tax filing status, the type of organization you own, and the individual fringe benefits you offer.

 This article explains how owners and their family members can determine if they can use fringe benefits such as employee stipends.

 Fringe benefits are offered on top of an employee's regular salary as part of a benefits package.
 While the term fringe benefits can apply to all employee benefits, we'll focus on the benefits listed in IRS Publication 15-B1.

 Common fringe benefits include expense reimbursements, health benefits such as health reimbursement arrangements (HRAs), and employee stipends.

 - Personal use of a company cell phone

 - In-office perks like free meals, snacks, or coffee

 - Paid time off (PTO) and sick leave